tgenman/STEM_vault/notes/math/probability/Kurtosis (4) Kurt(X).md

 > [!tip] Kurtosis
-(from Greek: κυρτός, kyrtos or kurtos, meaning "curved, arching") is a measure of the "tailedness" of the [[Distribution of r.v.|probability distribution]] of a real-valued random variable.
+(from Greek: κυρτός, kyrtos or kurtos, meaning "curved, arching") is a measure of the "tailedness" of the [[Distribution of r.v.
+MOC|probability distribution]] of a real-valued random variable.

 $\text{Kurt}[X] = \mathbb{E}\left[\left(\frac{X - \mu}{\sigma}\right)^4\right] = \frac{\mathbb{E}[(X - \mu)^4]}{(\mathbb{E}[(X - \mu)^2])^2} = \frac{\mu_4}{\sigma^4}$